stroyoes/Stroyoes/README.md

 Right now, I'm collaborating with my team [Kainos]() on an exciting [embedded project]() . 🚗✨ At the same time, I'm diving deep into data structures and algorithms to level up my problem-solving skills on LeetCode. 💻📈

-> If you're wondering how to pronounce my name, it's 'Straw-ees' (like 'straw' and 'ease')
+> If you're wondering how to pronounce my name, it's 'straw-ees' (like 'straw' and 'ease')

 ### ✅ <ins>Skills I know:</ins>